Air National Guard: Korean War

 During the Korean War, some 45,000 air guardsmen, 80 percent of the force, were mobilized.
 That callup exposed the weaknesses of the United States' various military reserve programs, including the ANG.
 Sixty-six of the Air Guard's ninety-two flying squadrons, along with numerous support units, were mobilized.
 Once in federal service, they proved to be unprepared for combat.
 Many key air guardsmen were used as fillers elsewhere in the Air Force.
 It took three to six months for some ANG units to become combat ready.
 Some never did.

 Eventually, they made substantial contributions to the war effort and the Air Force's global buildup.
 In the Far East, the ANG's 136th and 116th Fighter-Bomber Wings compiled excellent combat records flying F-84 Thunderjets.
 Air guardsmen flew 39,530 combat sorties and destroyed 39 enemy aircraft.
 But, 101 of them were either killed or declared missing in action during the conflict.
-Four air guardsmen—captains Robert Love (California), Clifford Jolley (Utah), and Robinson Risner (Oklahoma), plus Major James Hagerstrom (Texas) – became aces, with some, such as Risner, later transferring to the Regular Air Force.
+Four air guardsmen—captains Robert Love (California), Clifford D. Jolley (Utah), and Robinson Risner (Oklahoma), plus Major James Hagerstrom (Texas) – became aces, with some, such as Risner, later transferring to the Regular Air Force.
 Largely as a result of the Korean War experience, senior ANG and Air Force leaders became seriously committed to building the Air National Guard as an effective reserve component.

 With the reinforcement of the Far East Air Forces (FEAF), Air National Guard squadrons were deployed to Europe in late 1950, being assigned to newly constructed bases in France as part of United States Air Forces in Europe (USAFE).
 These deployments helped reinforce the NATO commitment of the United States in case the combat in Korea became part of a wider conflict with the Soviet Union.
 Beginning in February 1951, mobilized units were assigned to Air Defense Command (ADC), Strategic Air Command (SAC) and Tactical Air Command (TAC), replacing or augmenting active duty units.

-Air national guardsmen assigned to ADC also were assigned to various aircraft control and warning as well as radar calibration units.
+Air national guardsmen assigned to ADC also were assigned to aircraft control and warning as well as radar calibration units.
 Their organizations either strengthened American air defenses or were converted to tactical air control units that directed Air Force fighter aircraft in the continental United States, Alaska, Newfoundland, Europe, and French Morocco.

 As a result of the federalization of the Air National Guard, ADC, SAC and TAC established additional wings for command and control of the federalized units.
 These were as follows: